irtezaofficial/LL1Parser/README.md

 ## Usage

 1. Enter the number of productions.
-2. Enter each production in the format `A=?/?/...` where:
+2. Enter each production in the format `A=α/β/...` where:
 - The left-hand side is a single uppercase letter (non-terminal).
 - Productions are separated by `/`.
-   - Use `?` for epsilon (empty string).
+- Use `ε` for epsilon (empty string).
 - The **first** production's left-hand side is treated as the start symbol.
 3. The program will display FIRST/FOLLOW sets and the parsing table.
 4. If the grammar is LL(1), enter strings to parse.
 Type `exit` to quit.